Spread Betting Shares UK

 If you’ve read our guide up to this point – then you will likely know that there are some major differences between spread betting and traditional stock investing.
 Both come with their pros and cons – so below we outline the main differences in a bit more detail.

-- Leverage: Traditional UK stock brokers do not allow you to trade with leverage when you buy shares.
-That is to say, if you have £50 in your brokerage account, you can only buy £50 worth of shares.
-In the case of shares spread betting, you can apply leverage of up to 1:5 – giving you an additional 400% in purchasing power.
+- Leverage: Traditional UK stock brokers do not allow you to trade with leverage when you purchase shares.
+That is to say, if you have £50 in your brokerage account, you can only purchase £50 worth of shares.
+In the case of shares spread betting, you have the chance to apply leverage of up to 1:5 – giving you an additional 400% in purchasing power.

 - Dealing Fees: Most UK brokers will charge you a share dealing fee every time you buy or sell a stock.
 For example, Hargreaves Lansdown fees on share purchases and sales are £11.95.
 But, when spread betting shares UK, you likely won’t pay any commissions or dealing fees at all – as the underlying stocks do not exist.